 Sister Gretchen Shaffer

 Sister Gretchen is a Sister of Saint Joseph, a native West Virginian, and a founding teacher of Big Laurel School.
 After serving as the director of Big Laurel for many years, Gretchen is a wealth of knowledge and tradition.
 Gretchen is a talented storyteller and is able to hold almost any audience captive for hours of heart-warming and adventure-filled tales.
 Famous for her homemade oatmeal bread, “better” butter, and Big Laurel applesauce, Gretchen has fed many visitors over the years.
-She currently lives with Sister Kathy, their three cats, and three dogs at the St. Joe’s House.
+She currently lives with Sister Kathy, their dog, Roscoe, and their three cats at the St. Joe’s House.

 Elizabeth Nawrocki